Linuxfabrik/monitoring-plugins/check-plugins/mysql-health/README.md

 hygiene) are not ported, so on a heavily-flagged server our score can sit 5 to 15 points above mysqltuner's; the four direct mysqltuner checks (security, perf hit rates, replication lag, log sizing) do match.
-Useful as a top-level Icinga alert and Grafana KPI panel; the individual `mysql-*` plugins still own the detailed findings and fix advice.
+Useful as a top-level alert and Grafana KPI panel; the individual `mysql-*` plugins still own the detailed findings and fix advice.

 options:
   -h, --help            show this help message and exit